alexandremendoncaalvaro/install-opencv-dlib-raspbian/README.md

 ```bash
 ~/install-opencv-dlib-raspbian/swapfile.sh 100
 ```
-You can then reset your GPU/RAM split to 64MB as well as update the boot options to boot into the desktop interface versus the command line.
+IMPORTANT: You can then reset your GPU/RAM split as well as update the boot options to boot into the desktop interface versus the command line.
+Use the process detailed in ["Preparing the system"](#preparing-the-system)

 # References
 https://www.pyimagesearch.com/2017/05/01/install-dlib-raspberry-pi/